Day in the Life

 practicing in groups or health care organizations that provide backup

 coverage and allow for more time off.
-These physicians often work as

-part of a team coordinating care for a population of patients; they are
+coordinates care for a number of patients; they are less independent

-and anesthesiologists typically work in well-lighted, sterile
+usually work in well-lighted, sterile environments while performing

-environments while performing surgery and often stand for long periods.
+surgery and often stand for long periods.
+Most work in hospitals or in

-the phone and may make emergency visits to hospitals or nursing homes.
+the phone and make emergency visits to hospitals or nursing homes.

 Note: Some resources in this section are provided by the US Department